 The launch of DDR5 RAM in 2020 and its growing mainstream acceptance have everyone convinced that the Raspberry Pi 5 would feature this high-performance RAM.

-Although there is no way to be sure, the discontinuation of the 1GB Pi 4 variant is an indicator that the Raspberry Pi 5 will not have a 1GB variant.
-We wouldn’t be surprised if Pi 5 is offered with a minimum 4GB RAM.
+Although there is no way to be sure, the discontinuation of the 1GB Pi 4 variant indicates that the Raspberry Pi 5 will not have a 1GB variant.
+We won’t be surprised if Pi 5 offers a minimum of 4GB RAM.

 I/O ports